IanWONeill/Lumina/README.md

     Flutter Team for the amazing framework.
     Orionoid for their comprehensive media API.
+    Torrentio for their Amazing Scraper API.
-    Simkl for watchlist management.
+    Simkl and Trakt for list management.
-    TMDB for metadata.
+    TMDB and TVDB for metadata.
     moneytoo for his JustPlayer

 ### 📌 Suggestions for improvement are welcome